 (...continued.
 Go first

-Matsiguenga Communal Reserve was established by means of Supreme Decree Nº 003-2003-AG on March the 15th of 2003.
-It is located in the mid part of the eastern side of the Cordillera of Vilcabamba, in the District of Echarate, Province of La Convención, in the Department of Cusco, covering a surface of 218905.63 hectares.
+Megantoni National Sanctuary was created by means of Supreme Decree Nº 030-2004-AG on August the 18th of 2004.
+Its surface stretches along 215868.96 hectares and it is located in the central part of the basin of the Urubamba River, in the Cordillera of Ausangate, District of Echarate, in the Province of La Convención, Department of Cusco.

 Click to see more images of this activity at our: Peru Pictures - Photos & Multimedia Gallery